-Giving sworn testimony at the Tribunal hearing, EMX said that he had managed sales and marketing for LX's rental property in the Beacon South Quarter.
+Giving sworn testimony at the Tribunal hearing, the claimant (hereafter referred to as EMX) said that he had managed sales and marketing for LX's rental property in the Beacon South Quarter.
 His claim form to the Tribunal stated that he had commenced employment with LX in November 2008.
 When bank difficulty led to receivership there was a very short meeting in a hotel in the Beacon area on Friday 2 July 2010.
 SC (the abovementioned receiver) presented himself.
 EMX was told that he was fired and rehired such that he would now be with LX in receivership.
 It was never said that SC held no personal liability nor that SC was just an agent.
 EMX thought that he was being retained and that he would continue working.